christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 In this example we are not passing in the stock itself, we rather pass in the id of the stock.
-This allows the **StocksList** component to track the stock itself.
+This allows the **Stock** component to track the stock itself.
 That means if any stock changes its value only the component looking at that specific value will reconcile.
 The list is not touched as it does not look at the value of any stocks.
 It will only reconcile if a stock is added or removed.

 Maybe you are thinking that you can do the same with Redux, but you can`t.
 The reason is that the **StocksList** component, and all other components, will be notified when a stock changes.
-Due to immutability also the dictionary of stock changes when a single stock change.
-Since our **StocksList** component is looking for changes to the stocks it will reconcile.
+Due to immutability also the stock dictionary changes when a single stock change.
+Since our **StocksList** component is comparing changes to the stocks dictionary it will reconcile on any change to a stock.

 Again, this is not a typicaly scenario, but it is a scenario where you actually should care about performance and tracking has benefits in those scenarios.
 Please comment below if you have other scenarios or scenarios where this statement is not true.